MINI Countryman hybrid running costs, insurance, warranty & tax

 If you want to ease the costs of servicing, the 'MINI tlc' package is very tempting.
 For a one-off fee of £299, it covers all your servicing for three years and 36,000 miles.
 The package also includes MINI MoT Protect, which means the company will cover the cost of repair or replacement on several parts – as well as the labour costs – if your car fails its first MoT.

-After the first year's CO2-based road tax (generally included in the on-the-road price), the MINI Countryman plug-in hybrid will cost £145 a year in road tax (VED).
-If you push the car’s price above £40,000 with options, it'll cost an extra £335 in road tax on top of this flat rate in years two to six of ownership.
+After the first year's CO2-based road tax (generally included in the on-the-road price), the MINI Countryman plug-in hybrid will cost £155 a year in road tax (VED).
+If you push the car’s price above £40,000 – which is easy to do, especially with a few options ticked – it'll cost a chunky £510 in road tax in years two to six of ownership.
+You may be wiping out a lot of your potential fuel savings if you breach the £40,000 threshold.

 In This Review